When viewed as a library, not just an application, Synapse is made of up a few core components and concepts.

 Base, so it benefits from all the components a

-- It has persistent storage available via two different mechanisms, a LMDB slab for arbitrary data that is local to the
+It has persistent storage available via two different mechanisms, a LMDB slab for arbitrary data that is local to the cell, and a

 Hivefor key-value data storage that can be remotely read and written.